villeloh/CryptoCheck/README.md

 * Uses this api for both prices and news items (as it's free, public and easy to use): https://min-api.cryptocompare.com/

+* The app may be viewed here: https://crypto-check-ville.herokuapp.com/

 * Todo list:

   1. Register/login functionality; letting the user choose the coins whose prices they want to see